nngogol/PySimpleGUIDocGen/db/1_HEADER_top_part.md

 * Supports both PySide2 and PyQt5 (limited support)
 * Effortlessly move across tkinter, Qt, WxPython, and the Web (Remi) by changing only the import statement
 * The *only* way to write both desktop and web based GUIs at the same time in Python
-* Developed from nothing as a pure Python impelementation with Python friendly interfaces.
+* Developed from nothing as a pure Python implementation with Python friendly interfaces.
 * Run your program in the System Tray using WxPython.
 Or, change the import and run it on Qt with no other changes.
 * Works with Qt Designer
 * Built in Debugger
 * Actively maintained and enhanced - 4 ports are underway, all being used by users.
 * Corporate as well as home users.
-* Appealing to both newcomers to Python and experiened Pythonistas.
+* Appealing to both newcomers to Python and experienced Pythonistas.
 * The focus is entirely on the developer (you) and making their life easier, simplified, and in control.
 * 170+ Demo Programs teach you how to integrate with many popular packages like OpenCV, Matplotlib, PyGame, etc.
 * 200 pages of documentation, a Cookbook, built-in help using docstrings, in short it's heavily documented

+#### July-2019 Note - This readme is being generated from the PySimpleGUI.py file located on GitHub.
+As a result, some of the calls or parameters may not match the PySimpleGUI that you pip installed.

 ## GUI Development does not have to be difficult nor painful.
-It can be FUN
+It can be (and is) FUN

 #### What users are saying about PySimpleGUI

 ***(None of these comments were solicited & are not paid endorsements - other than a huge thank you they received!)***

 "I've been working to learn PyQT for the past week in my off time as an intro to GUI design and how to apply it to my existing scripts...
 Took me ~30 minutes to figure out PySimpleGUI and get my scripts working with a GUI."

 "Python has been an absolute nightmare for me and I've avoided it like the plague.
-Until I saw PysimpleGUI."
+Until I saw PySimpleGUI."

 "I've been pretty amazed at how much more intuitive it is than raw tk/qt.
 The dude developing it is super active on the project too so if you come across situations that you just can't get the code to do what you want you can make bug/enhancement issues that are almost assured to get a meaningful response."

-"This library is the easiest way of gui programming in python!
+"This library is the easiest way of GUI programming in python!
 I'm totally in love with it"

 "Wow that readme is extensive and great." (hear the love for docs often)